IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## State

 The Column Chart has two states - Idle and Hover.
+In Figma you can switch between the two states by selecting the nested Chart Area component from the layers panel and switching on/off the boolean operation "Hover Tooltip" from the properties panel.
 In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
 In the Hover state a tooltip is shown upon hovering over a data point, which is then focused and the other columns are dimmed out.

 <img class="responsive-img" src="../images/column_chart_tooltip-off.png" srcset="../images/column_chart_tooltip-off@2x .png 2x" />
 <img class="responsive-img" src="../images/column_chart_tooltip-on.png" srcset="../images/column_chart_tooltip-on@2x.png 2x" />

 ## Y-Axis

 The Y-axis of the column chart comprises of a Title, Labels, and the Axis itself.
-The Title and the Labels are configurable and to hide a label simply set its override to ~No Symbol in Sketch or delete the layer in Adobe XD.
-You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, change the Y-axis override to ~No Symbol in Sketch or delete its layer in Adobe XD.
+The Title and the Labels are configurable and to hide a label, simply hide it from the layers panel in Figma or set its override to ~No Symbol in Sketch.
+In Adobe XD you shoul delete the layer.
+You may hide the axis line by setting its color to `Transparent` and to hide all elements at once, hide the nested Y axis component from the layers panel in Figma, change the Y-axis override to ~No Symbol in Sketch or delete its layer in Adobe XD.

 <img class="responsive-img" src="../images/column_chart_yaxis.png" srcset="../images/column_chart_yaxis@2x.png 2x" />

 ## Gridlines

 The Column Chart has built-in Gridlines to make it easier to visually trace a data point to a value on the Y-axis.
-To hide them just set their color to `Transparent`.
+In Figma you can show/hide them by selecting the nested Chart Area component and using the boolean operation "Gridlines".
+To hide them in Sketch and Adobe XD just set their color to `Transparent`.

 <img class="responsive-img" src="../images/column_chart_gridlines.png" srcset="../images/column_chart_gridlines@2x.png 2x" />

 ## Data Points

-Data Points for a Column Chart are the individual columns, arranged in a smart layout in Sketch or a Stack in Adobe XD, making it possible to effortlessly adjust their amount on the Chart Area.
+Data Points for a Column Chart are the individual columns, arranged in an auto layout in Figma, in smart layout in Sketch or a Stack in Adobe XD, making it possible to effortlessly adjust their amount on the Chart Area.
 Furthermore, the columns come with configurable labels on the X-axis and annotation labels.

 <img class="responsive-img" src="../images/column_chart_columns.png" srcset="../images/column_chart_columns@2x.png 2x" />